athomasliz/Notesaurus/docs/java/core.md

 String str4, String str5; // You cannot repeat the same declaration in a statement, even they are the same. double double1; double double2; // Semicolon separates statements, so there is no violation.
 // This will error
-boolean boolean1; boolean2; Invalid declaration for boolean 2 as type is omitted.
+boolean boolean1; boolean2; // Invalid declaration for boolean2 as type is omitted.
 ```
 1. You can declare many variables in the same declaration as long as they are all of the same type.
 1. You cannot repeat the same declaration.